WriskHQ/DataDocs/documentation/policy_transaction-properties-the-profile-schema-properties-the-data-schema-properties-the-drivinglicence-schema.md

 ## entitlements

-Describes Entitlements attached to a customers Driving Licnce.
+Describes Entitlements attached to a customers Driving Licence.

 `entitlements`